-Table 16 indicates that there were significant differences between any two age levels.
+The result indicates that there were significant differences between any two age levels.
 Children in the three age levels agreed that punishment should be administered in both Stories A and B. However, this agreement was greatest among the youngest children and steadily decreased with increasing age.

-Using a test for the chi-square, Table 17 indicates the degree of agreement within each age category as to whether punishment should be administered.
-The youngest children are practically unanimous in judging that punishment is necessary in both stories, this degree of unanimity steadily decreasing with increasing age for both stories until the eldest group is evenly split in its judgment regarding the need for punishment in Story B.
+Using a test for the chi-square, analysis reveal that the youngest children are practically unanimous in judging that punishment is necessary in both stories, this degree of unanimity steadily decreasing with increasing age for both stories until the eldest group is evenly split in its judgment regarding the need for punishment in Story B.

-Using the chi-square, Table 18 indicates that there was a significant amount of unanimity within the categories of males and females that punishment was necessary in both cases.
+Using the chi-square test, indicates that there was a significant amount of unanimity within the categories of males and females that punishment was necessary in both cases.

 There were no significant differences of opinion regarding the need for punishment between males and females.
+Both decided that punishment was necessary in both cases and in almost equal numbers.